Expansion Management: Navigating HDPE Pipe Installations

 “If the customer provides us with the pipeline length and the expected temperature range, we can engineer telescopic expansion joints tailored to their application,” Nathan explains.

-“These are custom-engineered devices, so have a higher upfront cost, but they enhance pipeline performance by reducing friction loss and turbulence, ultimately saving energy in the long run.”
+“These are custom-engineered devices, so they have a higher upfront cost, but they enhance pipeline performance by reducing friction loss and turbulence, ultimately saving energy in the long run.”

-HDPE Pipe Planning for success
+HDPE Pipe Planning for Success

-“One of the main challenges we’ve seen with large above-ground installations is under-engineering, leading to an underestimation of what’s required for a smooth operation.
+“One of the main challenges we’ve seen with large above-ground installations is under-engineering, leading to an underestimation of what’s required for smooth operation.
+Time is money, especially in a 24/7 mine or mill operation, and you need reliable piping services,” Nathan says.

 Related Articles